joydumply/slug-search-plugin/README.md

 Install into /wp-content/plugins/

-You can now search page posts and post types by slug using the string slug:example-slug
+You can now search pages posts and post types by slug using the string slug:example-slug